salehwahab/reverse-engineering-ai-sca/README.md

 ---

 ## Published works from this project
+For more details, please check the following publications.

 1. Advanced Side-Channel Evaluation Using Contextual Deep Learning-Based Leakage Modeling, ACM Transactions on Software Engineering and Methodology, 2025.
 Q1, IF: 6.6